 Sure, a designer travel pouch would be incredible, but mine gets wedged between airplane seats, in small crevices, sits on airplane bathroom counters… you need to be able to clean it.
 Lululemon, Herschel, and other brands make perfect pouches for this purpose.

 Two items in this bag deserve special mention because I find that people don’t think of them.

-No water, rinsing or toothpaste is required to use a Colgate Wisp toothbrush.
-Sure, they give out toothbrushes in business and first class on the airplane, but I still carry these because you can very easily brush at your seat.
+No water, rinsing, or toothpaste is required to use a Colgate Wisp toothbrush.
+Sure, they give out toothbrushes in business and first class on the airplane, but I still pack these travel essentials carry-on because you can very easily brush discreetly at your seat.

 These are more effective than chewing gum because it brushes gunk off of your teeth.
 And, what if the seatbelt sign is on or the bathroom is busy, and you can’t get in there to use a toothbrush and toothpaste.
 It’s not a replacement for proper brushing but indeed comes in handy during travel.